Culture of Hungary: Embroidery

-It was in the beginning of the 18th century that the present style of Hungarian folk art took shape, incorporating both Renaissance and Baroque elements, depending on the area, as well as Persian Sassanide influences.
-Flowers and leaves, sometimes a bird or a spiral ornament, are the principal decorative themes.
-The most frequent ornament is a flower with a centerpiece resembling the eye of a peacock's feather.
+Hungarian folk art is varied and encompasses a variety of influences.
+It is in the beginning of the 18th century that the current popular style of Hungarian folk art took shape.
+Flowers and leaves, sometimes a bird or a spiral ornament, are the principal decorative themes of this style.
+A frequent ornament is a flower with a centerpiece resembling the eye of a peacock's feather.

-Nearly all the manifestations of folk art practiced elsewhere in Europe, also flourished among the Magyar peasantry at one time or another, their ceramics and textile being the most highly developed of all.

 The finest achievements in their textile arts are the embroideries which vary from region to region.
 Those of Kalotaszeg in Transylvania are charming products of Oriental design, sewn chiefly in a single color - red, blue, or black.
 Soft in line, the embroideries are applied on altar cloths, pillow cases and sheets.
+The embroidery patterns for the Kalotaszeg region were preserved and popularised by several women in the early twentieth century including Gyarmathy Zsigáné Hory Etelka and Kónya Gyuláné Schéfer Teréz.

-In Hungary, proper Sárköz (a historical area in Tolna) in Transdanubia and the Matyóföld in the Great Hungarian Plain produce the finest embroideries.
+In Hungary proper, Sárköz (a historical area in Tolna) in Transdanubia and the Matyóföld in the Great Hungarian Plain produce the finest embroideries.
 In the Sárköz region, the women's caps show black and white designs as delicate as lace and give evidence of the people's wonderfully subtle artistic feeling.
 The embroidery motifs applied to women's wear have also been transposed to tablecloths and runners suitable for modern use as wall decorations.